Skip to content

 This is exactly the method used by innovative projects like the Dubai International Financial Center — a wildly successful 110-acre island of British common law in a sea of UAE Sharia Law.
 Countries like China and India have already begun experimenting with free-trade zones and Honduras has recently started a project for special reform zones.
 Here are Kuznet’s nations, picking and choosing institutional innovations to channel “new production potentialities.”

-Kuznets seems to accept (forty years before it was written) Paul Romer’s new framing of institutions and rules as social technology when he argues that his “conclusions [about physical technology] apply pari passu to innovations in legal forms, in institutional structure, and even in ideology.”
+Kuznets seems to accept (forty years before it was written) Paul Romer’s framing of institutions and rules as open to innovation when he argues that his “conclusions [about physical technology] apply pari passu to innovations in legal forms, in institutional structure, and even in ideology.”

 Kuznets sounds like an optimist, but one that realizes that innovation is an uncertain business.
 The possibilities that come with change — as innovations filter through a global system — can be tremendous: